Ovyerus/redite/ARRAY_METHODS.md

 # Array Helper Methods
 Redite supports several array methods which can be run when receiving arrays from the database.
-Methods which normally mutate arrays in place (e.g. `push`, `pop`) will edit the array in the database without returningthat edited copy, however they will return what they normally do.
+Methods which normally mutate arrays in place (e.g. `push`, `pop`) will edit the array in the database without returning that edited copy, however they will return what they normally do.
 Mutating methods can also be run on first level arrays (Redis lists).

 Non-mutating methods will not change the value in the database, and will instead get the value,